 Lists of literature cited

 Most articles will have a list of literature cited, so when taxonomists publish their work they are also continually publishing bibliographic metadata.
 These lists are becoming increasingly accessible to machines.
 Furthermore, CrossRef is encouraging publishers to include lists of references cited in their submissions to CrossRef.
-If both the citing article and the cited article have Crossref DOIs, then this citation link may ultimately find its way into COCI, the OpenCitations index of open Crossref DOI-to-DOI citations (Heibi, Peroni & Shotton, 2019).
+If both the citing article and the cited article have CrossRef DOIs and the citing article references are submitted to CrossRef, then this citation link will appear in the next update of COCI, the OpenCitations index of open Crossref DOI-to-DOI citations (Heibi, Peroni & Shotton, 2019).
 While this helps grow the citation network, it overlooks all those publications that lack DOIs (or which lacked them at the time the citing article was published).
 However, the metadata for references cited which lack DOIs can still be used to help populate Wikidata.

 Some publishers provide article text in machine-readable formats such as XML where the references are identified and can be easily extracted.
 Other publishers may provide lists of references in the web view of an article, sometimes with embedded markup.
 Hence, we can regard taxonomists as, in effect, “crowd sourcing” the taxonomic literature simply by the act of publishing their research.
 For example, articles published in the journal Zootaxa together contain over a million references cited (Page, 2020a).